davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 This is Jezero Crater, the landing site of the **Perseverance** rover, currently _en route_ to Mars after launching on July 30th, 2020.
-Jezero sits within northeast Syrtis Major, a region with a rich and multifaceted geological history.
+Jezero sits within northeast Syrtis Major, a region with a multifaceted and globally significant geological history.

-If the Mars 2020 mission can employ its direct observations in and around Jezero Crater to probe the broader history of the northeast Syrtis region, we will develop a much richer accounting of the history and fate of water (and _perhaps_ life) on early Mars.
+If the rover can employ its direct observations in and around Jezero Crater to probe the broader history of the northeast Syrtis region, we will develop a much richer accounting of the history and fate of water (and _maybe_ life!) on early Mars.

 </div>